scmgalaxy/java-sonar-runner-simple/README.md

-This example demonstrates how to analyze a simple Java project with the Sonar Scanner.
+This example demonstrates how to analyze adsdsd simple Java project with the Sonar Scanner.

 Prerequisites
 =============